Federal Rent Checks

-Now, I looked it up and there’s actually 9,600 government buildings that they’re renting back.
+I looked it up and there are actually 9,600 government buildings that they’re renting back.

-Now, Money Map Press is a newsletter provider.
+And that’s their business: Money Map Press is a newsletter provider.
 They have really clever copywriters.
 I’ve met some of them.
-They’re incredibly, incredibly talented.
+They’re very, very talented.

-Now, do you need to have the newsletter in order to understand what this is all about?
-No, you don’t.
+So, do you need to have the newsletter in order to understand what this is all about? – No, you don’t.

 These government buildings are in a so-called REIT.

-What is it an REIT?
-It’s a real estate investment trust.
+What is it a REIT? – It’s a Real Estate Investment Trust.

-In a nutshell, what it means is that an REIT is managing these buildings and they need to pass on 95% of their profits to investors.
-So you can buy shares in an REIT.
+In a nutshell, what it means is that a REIT is managing these buildings and by law they need to pass on 95% of their profits to investors.
+So you can buy shares in a REIT.

 An REIT is trading at an exchange like a stock.
 And this is what makes this concept so intriguing.